rapid7/insightconnect-plugins/sentinelone/help.md

 #### Blacklist

 This action is used to blacklist and unblacklist a SHA1 hash.
 The blacklist is attempted for Linux, Windows, and MacOS operating systems and for all sites that the user has permission to manage.
+Note that when attempting to unblacklist a SHA1 hash by setting `blacklist_state` to `false`, the SentinelOne API will always return success even if the hash was not blacklisted to begin with.

 ##### Input